txt/se20/docs/l20abstraction.md

 But
 - If after doing "it",
   - You, and other people, are going to want to do "it" a thousand more times
-  - And you want to support very large communites not just doing "it0" but also "it1, it2..."
+  - And you want to support very large communities not just doing "it0" but also "it1, it2..."
   - And you want to build something unique that might be the basis for an entirely new industry
-    - Supporting billions of dollars in IT acqusitions
+    - Supporting billions of dollars in IT acquisitions
 - If you've got the experience to see across multiple applications
   - And if you've got enough to test out the practicality, utility of things like number2
   - Suggestion: rule of three
     - First time, just do concretely
     - Second time, be concrete again, but make a little note
-    - Thied time: "not you again? time to abstract!"
+    - Third time: "not you again? time to abstract!"

 ## Abstraction in computer science had to be invented.